emastho/vixenydocs/src/routes/basics/+page.md

 Unlike other frameworks, Vixeny introduces a set of unique and powerful concepts that cater to a wide range of development preferences.
 Here's an overview of what's next:

- - **Resolve: Resolving**: functions before another context requires them, setting up an state.
+ - **Resolve**:Resolves one or multiple functions before another context requires them, setting up an state.

 - **Branch**: Enable conditional execution to provide granular control and flexibility.